 What’s a parent to think?

-To learn more, check out the “Issues in the News” box in the upper right hand corner to read our analysis and obtain the latest statistics.
+To learn more, check out the “Issues in the News” box in the upper right hand corner to read our analysis.
 Then you can share the information with your school officials and educators by going to our Take Action section–or clicking the links in the “What You Can Do About it Box” on the right.